SimonPop/lanterns/content/graph-spectrum-insights-expansion.md

 $\sum_{i\sim j}(x_i - x_j)^2 = E(S, \bar{S})$ et $|S| = \sum x_i^2$

-The lower the conductance of a graph, the less well-connected it is.
+The lower the conductance of a graph, the more disconnected it is.
 So we intuitively understand that the same applies to $\lambda_2$.

 <img src="./imgs/spectrum-expansion/conductance.svg" alt= "" width="100%">